-Additionally, we voluntarily adopted and maintain an incentive compensation recoupment, or "clawback", policy, ahead of final guidance by the SEC regarding the claw back rules that will be required under the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+Additionally, we voluntarily adopted and maintain an incentive compensation recoupment, or "clawback", policy, ahead of final guidance by the SEC regarding the claw back rules that will be required under the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "SEC Clawback Rules").
 Under our clawback policy, in the event of a financial statement restatement resulting in financial figures upon which incentive compensation (equity compensation or cash compensation) was previously calculated and paid to our executive officers were in error due to material noncompliance with any financial reporting requirement under federal securities laws, the Board of Directors may seek to recover incentive compensation that was paid or vested during the three-year period preceding the restatement obligation as noted above, which would not have been made to such executive officer based upon the restated financial results.
-Additionally, we intend to comply with the Dodd-Frank Wall Street Reform and Consumer Protection Act and will modify our clawback policy to the extent required by law as soon as, and to the extent that, the requirements of such clawbacks are finalized by the SEC.
+The SEC has recently published finalized SEC Clawback Rules that will require further rulemaking by Nasdaq.
+The Compensation Committee will monitor the listing standards adopted by Nasdaq and will review and amend the clawback policy, as appropriate, to reflect the listing standards expected to be adopted by Nasdaq.